layouts-css/.github/profile/README.md

 >    Easy-to-understand layout classes for css, implemented in several popular paradigms.
 <br/>

-Say goodbye to flexbox or grid headaches and create HTML layouts with ease!
+Sleep like a baby and kiss those flexbox & CSS grid nightmares goodbye!
+Rest well, as you effortlessly create HTML layouts without a worry!

 Yes - you can center a div with ease 😌

-Layout CSS makes it a breeze to layout you HTML with it's easy-to-understand CSS layout classes implmented in the following paradigms below.
+layout-css makes it a breeze to layout HTML with it's easy-to-understand CSS layout classes implmented in the following paradigms below.
-<br/> **Note:** docs will differ for each implemention, continue reading for the key concepts or navigate to your implementation of choice to get started.

 - [@layout-css/tailwindcss-plugin](https://github.com/layout-css/tailwindcss-plugin)

 _**🚧 Coming soon**_
 - [@layout-css/plain-css](https://github.com/layout-css/plain-css)
-- [@layout-css/vanilla-extract]((https://github.com/layout-css/vanilla-extract)) (CSS in JS/TS)
+- [@layout-css/vanilla-extract](https://github.com/layout-css/vanilla-extract) (CSS in JS/TS)

+**Note:** docs will differ for each implemention, continue reading for the key concepts or navigate to your implementation of choice to get started.

 ## Key Concepts
 layout-css builds on the idea of utility-first classes popularised by [tailwindcss]() and introduces the concept of layout classes.
 The diference is that utility-first clasess wrap a single concept in css where as the a layout class wraps multiple to achive an intent.

 ### Dimension Layout Classes